sagardesai90/hone_capital_challenge/README.md

 - Chart JS
 - Particle JS

+## Instructuctions

+From root, run: `npm run start` or if using VS Code, run a live server.

 ## Overall Approach

 The first things I wanted to do was select the right data source.
 I initially selected CoinAPI, but came across a 503 error, indicating serverside issues, so decided to go with another API, the Coinranking API.